 16. Stomach makes about 3 liters of Gastric Juices.

 The stomach produces around 3 liters (5 pints) of gastric juices on a daily basis.

-- The stomach produces a mix of enzymes and acids in order to aid in the digestive process.
+- The stomach produces a mix of enzymes and acids to aid in the digestive process.

-- Different cells present in the lining of the stomach secrete a variety of enzymes that work on different types of food particles and help break them down into a liquid form.
+- Different cells in the lining of the stomach secrete various enzymes that work on different types of food particles and help break them down into a liquid form.

-- The liquefied food is then squirted into small intestine one teaspoon at a time.
+- The liquefied food is then squirted into the small intestine one teaspoon at a time.